Gerald F. Keeling: Postwar

 On returning to the United States in 1948, Keeling was stationed at Wright-Patterson Air Force Base on Ohio as the chief of the Aircraft and Missile Section in the Procurement Division of the Air Materiel Command.
 He attended the University of Pittsburgh, completing the management course there in 1949.
 He attended the Air War College at Maxwell Air Force Base in Alabama, from he graduated in 1954.

 Keeling served at U.S. Air Force headquarters from July 1954 through May 1958.
 During the first year he was deputy director, Procurement and Production Engineering, before becoming executive to the Deputy Chief of Staff, Materiel.
 In this position he was instrumental in developing a "coordinated program of a highly classified nature of immeasurable importance to the nation's security", for which he received the Legion of Merit in 1956.

 In 1958, Keeling became the Air Force plant representative at North American Aviation in 1958.
 He became Commander of Headquarters Western Contract Management Region in July 1960, and the director of procurement of the Air Force Systems Command in July 1962.
 In February 1963 he became Deputy Chief of Staff for Procurement and Production for the Air Force Systems Command at Andrews Air Force Base in Maryland.
 His final assignment came in August 1967, as Assistant Deputy Chief of Staff for Systems and Logistics at U.S. Air Force headquarters at The Pentagon.
 He retired on 1 August 1969.

 Later life

 In retirement, Keeling lived in Los Angeles.
-He died from stomach cancer on 23 September 2006, and was buried in Pythian Cemetery in Bunkie, Louisiana.
-He was survived by his wife, Maxine, son Rick and two daughters, Sharon and Bonnie, and his brother, Rufus.
+He died from stomach cancer on 23 September 2006.